Analysis of sleep records from 100,000 people

 The coronavirus pandemic has significantly affected both our work and our leisure in unprecedented ways.
 But a third pillar of our everyday lives has been less studied: how has the pandemic affected our sleep?

-This visualization of how covid has affected peoples' wake up time around the world was added September 12, 2020.
+Weekday sleep behavior is also different, where sleeping in is common; this chart shows the weekly patterns, along with government restrictions overlaid on the chart (this chart was made earlier so only goes to August 2020).
 Click or zoom in to see the detail, or see a visualization that includes wakeup times in the 50 states in the United States as well.

 Comparing Two Tuesdays in April 2019 and April 2020